 - Choose the right types of emails.
 There are quite a few different styles of emails.
 Choose a few of them, depending on your campaign goals;

 - Schedule your emails.
 Choose a weekday, time, and stick to your schedule regularly.
-This way, you’ll increase email open rates and engagement;
+This way, you’ll increase email open rates and engagement.
+Also, consider building a strong email list with the help of an email verifier and send regular emails to your email leads.

 - Work on your newsletter design.
 Your newsletters should be attractive, so you need to work together with your designer on a unified style, fonts, and other visual email aspects;